 Christopher Shaw

-and Mathematics.
+I am an Associate Professor of Mathematics at Columbia College Chicago working in the Science and Mathematics department, where I have been (starting as Assistant Professor) since fall 2010.
 I did my PhD at the University of Maryland, College Park (2008), and I was previously Associate Director of the

 Norbert Wiener Center for Harmonic Analysis and Applications at Maryland, where I also taught large lecture courses in elementary